Best paint color for media room (Full Guide)

 The best solution is to use dimmers to adjust the lighting to your desired level.
 You can also use floor and table lamps to improve your ambient light in the room.

-If your budget allows it, buying colored LED lights is a great way to add some fun and character to your space.
-You can use them to light up the room in different colors or create a fun light show during movie night.
+If your budget allows it, buying colored LED lights is a great way to add fun and character to your space.
+You can use them to light the room in different colors or create a fun light show during movie night.
 Some LED lights even sync with what you’re watching on the TV and change color accordingly.

 best paint color for media room - lightning